zmycjx520/hello-world/README.md

 # hello-world
-im a new who learning the code
+m a new who learning the code
+I need something change！